Nifedipine

 Nifedipine (/nəˈfɛdəpin/ nə-FEH-də-peen), sold under the brand name Procardia among others, is a calcium channel blocker medication used to manage angina, high blood pressure, Raynaud's phenomenon, and premature labor.
-It is one of the treatments of choice for Prinzmetal angina.
+It is one of the treatments of choice for Prinzmetal angina/ variant angina.
 It may be used to treat severe high blood pressure in pregnancy.
 Its use in preterm labor may allow more time for steroids to improve the baby's lung function and provide time for transfer of the mother to a well-qualified medical facility before delivery.
 It is a calcium channel blocker of the dihydropyridine type.
 Nifedipine is taken by mouth and comes in fast- and slow-release formulations.

 Common side effects include lightheadedness, headache, feeling tired, leg swelling, cough, and shortness of breath.
 Serious side effects may include low blood pressure and heart failure.
 Nifedipine is considered safe in pregnancy and breastfeeding.

 Nifedipine was patented in 1967 and approved for use in the United States in 1981.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.
 In 2023, it was the 120th most commonly prescribed medication in the United States, with more than 5 million prescriptions.